iceberg-young/so.log/README.md

 - The `so::log_label` enumeration, which is implemented as `unsigned` integer.

-  To specify a max value
+  Once specified a max value

   ```cpp
   static so::log_filter::latch(so::log_label)